 A majority Americans (almost 60%) now favor legalization of marijuana legalization; younger Americans even more so.
-A new Pew study shows a big change in public opinion from only 10 years ago - the positions pro and con have basically flipped.
+A recent Pew study shows a big change in public opinion from only 10 years ago - the positions pro and con have basically flipped.

 I don't smoke (anything) myself, and I tend to be more in the "if you are not hurting anyone else, go ahead and do what you want" school of thought - oddly enough, I have become more like that as I get older.